swissfintechinnovations/ca-mortgage/wiki.md

 ## How to Document?
 Our Documentation Guide

+---
+TL;DR here are your style rules:
+- inline documentation
+-
+---

 In general, we use the approach to document with inline descriptive strings.
-For this purpose the _description_ field can be used.
+For this purpose, the _description_ field can be used.
 As far as useful, every field should contain a description with a short, non-redundant statement of purpose.

 Use summary tags to summarize an endpoint's task.
 Summary should be written bullet-point like and with no point at the end of the sentence.